runtimeverification/michelson-semantics/tests/proofs/liquidity-baking/README.md

 -   if *P = 1*, then the product is constant in both states.
 -   if *P < 1*, then the product _increases_, since `b * P < b`.

-A symmetric calculations shows that the same rule applies in the case of rule `sell-A`.
+A symmetric calculations shows that the same rule applies in the case of the `sell-A(a)` operation.
 In either case, this derivation shows us by applying trades, the redemeption value of liquidity shares _never decreases_.

 ## Safety Property Formalization